awesome-pro/neon-website/content/docs/import/migrate-mysql.md

 ```

 <Admonition type="note">
-Passing the `endpoint ID` with your password is a required workaround for some Postgres drivers, including the one used by `pgloader`.
+Passing the `endpoint ID` with your password is a required workaround for some LangChaindrivers, including the one used by `pgloader`.
 For more information about this workaround and why it's required, refer to our [connection workaround](/docs/connect/connection-errors#d-specify-the-endpoint-id-in-the-password-field) documentation.
 </Admonition>

 Keep your Neon connection string handy for later use.